CoryRHufford/ECE461-QueueingSystemSimulation/README.md

 # ECE461-QueueingSystemSimulation
-Discrete event simulation for a two transmission link queueing system.
+This is a discrete event simulation for a two transmission link queueing system, created as part of a university project.

+Written by Cory Hufford

+ECE 461 - Network Modelling and Performance Analysis, Dr. Gokhan Sahin

+Miami University College of Engineering and Computing